 - 1 cup almond flour plus extra for kneading dough

-- 3 tablespoons unflavored whey protein powder
+- 3 tablespoons unflavored whey protein powder or coconut flour

 - 2 tablespoons coconut flour